gutenye/bpm-jasmine/README.md

 	$ bpm add jasmine --dev

-See spade-jasmine if you want spade supporting.
+See [bpm-spade-jasmine](https://github.com/GutenYe/bpm-spade-jasmine) if you use bpm with spade.

 Usage
 ------